KAHIMWONG/E2E_LLM_WM/README.md

         Test the LLM with given assessment type and assessment name.

         Parameters:
-            llm_name: The name of the LLM. 'opt-1.3b', 'Llama-2-7b-hf', 'Llama-2-7b-chat-hf'.
+            llm_name: The name of the LLM. 'opt-1.3b', 'Llama-2-7b-hf'
             assess_type: The type of assessment, 'det' for detection, 'qlt' for quality.
             assess_name: The name of the assessment.
-                For detection, 'no_attack', 'delete', 'substitute', 'context_substitute', 'paraphrase_dipper'.
+                For detection, 'no_attack', 'context_substitute', 'paraphrase_dipper'.
                 For quality, 'PPL', 'Log Diversity', 'BLEU', 'pass@1'.
             ds_len: The length of the dataset.
 If -1, the whole dataset is used.
     """